de-Bivort-Lab/margo/README.md

 **MATLAB**

 For best results, use MARGO with **MATLAB 2016b** or newer.
 MARGO has generally been designed to be backwards compatible with older versions of MATLAB.
-In addition to the base installation of MATLAB, MARGO uses the *image acquisition* and *image processing* toolboxes.
+In addition to the base installation of MATLAB, MARGO requires the following toolboxes:
+- image acquisition toolbox
+- image processing toolbox
+- computer vision system toolbox
+- instrument control toolbox
+- statistics and machine learning toolbox

 **Psychtoolbox (optional)**